KDE/documentation-develop-kde-org/content/docs/plasma/widget/configuration.md

 {{< sections >}}
 {{< section-left >}}

-You can also assign directly to `plasmoid.configuration.variableName` if necessary in the configruation window or anywhere else in your widget.
+You can also assign directly to `plasmoid.configuration.variableName` if necessary in the configuration window or anywhere else in your widget.
 If you do this in the configuration page, you will skip the "apply" process and the property will be applied right away.
 I leave this up to the reader whether this is a pro or con.

 {{< /section-left >}}
 {{< section-right >}}